GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 <details> <summary>Steps to sign in using TechPass username and initial password</summary>

-  1. Go to the web address(url) provided by your project manager or reporting officer to sign in to SGTS service using your TechPass account.
+  1. Go to the web page provided by your project manager or reporting officer to sign in to SGTS service using your TechPass account.

-  ?> SGTS product team will provide the sign in web address to your project manager or reporting officer.
+  ?> SGTS product team will provide the address of this web page to your project manager or reporting officer.

   2. Enter your TechPass username and click **Next**.
     <kbd>![vendor-sign-in-1](assets/support/Vendor_email.png)</kbd>